metinsaylan/wordpress-countdown-widget/readme.txt

 Tags: countdown, count-up, multi-widget, widget, jquery, shortcode, timer, clock, animated Requires at least: 4.7
 Tested up to: 4.9.5
-Stable tag: 3.0
+Stable tag: 3.1
 License: GPLv2 or later

-Customizable, Easy to use jQuery powered CountDown/Up timer for your site.
+Customizable, easy to use jQuery powered CountDown/Up timer for your site.
 Includes both Widget and Shortcode!

 == Description ==

-Add jQuery count-down/count-up timers to your blog sidebar easily.
-Supports color customizations & multiple instances.
+A WordPress countdown plugin for adding count-down/count-up timers to your blog posts and sidebars easily.
+Supports translations, color customizations & multiple instances.
 Just drag'n drop.
 No coding required!

 *Documentation & Simple Tutorials to Get You Started:*